ibm-cloud-docs/monitoring/gettinghelp.md

 ## Searching forums
 {: #asking-a-question}

-If you don't find an existing answer to your question, ask a new question.
+You can search forums to find answers to your questions.
 The Stack Overflow forum, for technical questions, and the IBM Developer Answers forum, for general questions, both provide a wide variety of searchable answers to your {{site.data.keyword.cloud_notm}} questions.

+If you don't find an existing answer to a question, ask a new one.

 You can access Stack Overflow and IBM Developer Answers from the Support Center, or use the following links: